REPAIR works are still occurring across South Gippsland following the June storm event.

 Council’s Infrastructure Maintenance team, Regional Roads Victoria (RRV) and local contractors are making significant progress repairing damaged roads and clearing vegetation but there is a long way to go.

-An inspection on the South Gippsland road network by Regional Roads Victoria showed that there are 119 roads still impacted by slips, to some extent, and over 1800 vegetation jobs requiring completion.
+An inspection of the South Gippsland road network by Regional Roads Victoria showed there were 119 roads still impacted by slips, to some extent, and over 1800 vegetation jobs requiring completion.

 The vegetation works are mostly related to clearing roadsides from tree debris in the lead up to summer.

-“With inspections of our road network now complete, we have a good idea of what works are still required,” said Manager Infrastructure Maintenance, Wendy Ollington.
+“With inspections of our road network now complete, we have a good idea of what works are still required,” manager infrastructure maintenance, Wendy Ollington, said.

 “The damage was significant, but we have a good plan in place and will be systematically working through our list until the repairs are finished.

 “We would like to thank our community and all road users for their continued patience.”